thumbliner/thumbliner/small-talk.md

 So aren’t you outraged by `insert headline`?
 No, not outraged.<br>

-How come?
+You should be!
 Aren’t you a `insert label`?
 No, I’m not.<br>

 But do you know what happened in `insert millennia` B.C.?